 - If your case is dealt with summarily, the Investigating Officer can apply the sanctions outlined in Section 8: Student Conduct, which are as follows:

 - Community service

-- An undertaking that you behave appropriately and/or engage with appropriate student support and/or remedial tuition
+- An agreement that you behave appropriately and/or engage with appropriate student support and/or remedial tuition

 - To make good any damage

-- An exclusion from University residences (if you were visiting or using the facilities when the offence was committed)
+- An exclusion from, or restricted access to, University residences (if you were visiting or using the facilities when the offence was committed)

 If your case is deemed serious and the College Misconduct and Fitness to Practise Committee finds that the breach is proven, it can apply the sanctions outlined in Appendix B or C of the relevant Code of Practice on Misconduct and Fitness to Practise for your cohort.

 Instances of proven Fitness to Practise breaches may result in your being unable to pursue your chosen profession.

 You may appeal in writing within 15 working days against the decision of the College Misconduct and Fitness to Practise Committee, specifying the grounds of appeal.
 Further information and the form to complete is on the Appeals to the University Misconduct and Fitness to Practise Committee page.